The PSAT is a dress rehearsal for the SAT. And, if you score high enough, it might also lead to a scholarship.

-The PSAT Is Similar to the SAT
+The PSAT Gives You a Preview of the SAT

-When to Take the PSAT
+When and Where to Take the PSAT

 Registration and Cost